elearning-x/certificat-ia/Part_2/2.11/Students.md

 We will use data from the STSBenchmark.
 The dataset comes with a pre-defined train/dev/test split.
 For simplicity we will use the train and dev portions together as our training set.

-Download the data from here http://ixa2.si.ehu.es/stswiki/images/4/48/Stsbenchmark.tar.gz and decompress it:
+The data is downloaded from http://ixa2.si.ehu.es/stswiki/images/4/48/Stsbenchmark.tar.gz.
+You can access it in **data/stsbenchmark**.

 ```{code-cell} python